ahmohbati/SecOn/Passwords.md

 ```
 sudo nsm_server_user-add
 ```
-You can change passwords as follows:
+You can change passwords using the Sguil client (File --> Change Password) or as follows:
 ```
 sudo nsm_server_user-passwd
 ```